andyhasit/redrunner/packages/babel-plugin-redrunner/README.md

 ## Compatibility

-You *must* match the minor version to the version of RedRunner you are using.
+You *must* match the exact version to the version of RedRunner you are using.

 ## Tests